chrisguitarguy/Facebook-Social-Plugin-Widgets/readme.markdown

 Changelog
 ----------------

+### 1.3

+* Bug fixes to get the widgets working again due to Facebook changes
+* Switched to an async script

+### 1.2

+* Support for height on the like box

+### 1.1

+* Adds an additional filter to lanaguage attributes to render the xmlns:fb="..." <head> attributes (required for IE support)

 ### 1.0

 * The first release!
 * Supports the facebook like box, activity feed, and recommendations

-### 1.1

-* Adds an additional filter to lanaguage attributes to render the xmlns:fb="..." <head> attributes (required for IE support)

 Upgrade Notice
 -------------------

+### 1.3

+* This version fixes some major issues that were causing a few JS errors

+### 1.2

+* Adds control for the height of the like box

 ### 1.1

 * Adds support for IE.